Treatments

 Treatments You Can Trust

 All treatments are provided following a full face to face no obligation consultation to discuss your areas of concern.
 Following this, if you wish to proceed, a mutually agreed treatment plan will be developed.
-I encourage clients to take time to consider if they wish to go ahead with an injectable treatment and if so to book in for this at a later date.
+We encourage patients to take time to consider if they wish to go ahead with an injectable treatment and if so to book in for this at a later date.
 For your safety a confidential medical history is taken and the risks and benefits explained in full.
 You will be asked to sign a consent form for treatment plus consent to clinical photography as a condition of insurance.

 Antiwrinkle Injections